 There was a group of social workers that would get together during conferences.
 These social workers would discuss their common concerns, issues, and practices at First Nations level.
 Finally, they determined “We really need to have an association that we can come together and work on these common issues.
 We need to have collaboration and support with each other”.
 That was the first step in the right direction to creating the Caring for First Nations Children Society.

-Debbie Foxcroft, the past president of the Board of Directors set out on a journey of research and learning.
-She travelled across provinces to Manitoba and New Brunswick—provinces that had their own First Nations child welfare.
+The president of that Board of Directors set out on a journey of research and learning.
+She traveled across provinces to Manitoba and New Brunswick—provinces that had their own First Nations child welfare.
 She was on the journey equipped with questions such as how did they get to where they are and what would they do differently.
 The goal is to do something different than what the Province of British Columbia was offering.
 The goals at the time were to be recognized as equals: ministry social workers and First Nations social workers; to become a vehicle for training, policy and funding issues; and of course, to ensure that the children are not removed from their families, communities, and their cultures.
 The key was to involve the Aboriginal peoples.
 Rather than prescribing services, communities would build the services needed to keep the children at home; asking questions like “What kind of services will help you most?”

 Starting with one Aboriginal agency in the 1980’s and growing to the current twenty-four delegated Aboriginal agencies, Caring for First Nations Children Society has been providing social work training that is uniquely rooted in Aboriginal cultures and communities.